dombisza/cka/README.md

 # cka
-CKA exam preparation notes by szabolcs dombi, in no particular order or logic. just some usefull stuff to practice.
+CKA exam preparation notes, in no particular order or logic. just some usefull stuff to practice.

 **TMUX quickguide:**
 - https://linuxize.com/post/getting-started-with-tmux/